Khaplu

-Khaplu is a base for trekking into the Hushe valley, which leads to the high peaks of Masherbrum, K6, K7, and Chogolisa.
-Khaplu has a 700-year-old mosque, Chaqchan, founded by Ameer Kabeer Syed Ali Hamadani (RA).
-Other tourist sites include Ehlie broq, Hanjor, ThoqsiKhar, Kaldaq, and the Shyok River.
+Khaplu is a popular base for trekking into the Hushe Valley, which provides access to the high peaks of Masherbrum, K6, K7, and Chogolisa.
+The city is home to the 700-year-old mosque, Chaqchan Mosque, founded by Ameer Kabeer Syed Ali Hamadani (RA).
+Other notable tourist sites include Ehlie Broq, Hanjor, Thoqsi Khar, Kaldaq, and the Shyok River.

 History

-According to tradition, Syed Ali Hamdani arrived in Khaplu in the late 14th century and converted locals to Islam.
-To this day, mosques and khanqahs attributed to him still exist in the region.
+Khaplu existed as an independent kingdom since the disintegration of Tibetan Empire in the 10th century CE.
+The rulers of Khapalu used the Tibetan title of Cho ('master'), in addition to the well known Turkish title of Yabghu.
+According to tradition, Ali Hamdani arrived in Khaplu in the late 14th century and converted locals to Islam.
+To this day, mosques and khanqahs attributed to him exist in the region.

 The first mention of the former small kingdom called Khápula is in Mirza Haidar's work Tarikh-i-Rashidi, which lists the Khaplu district of Balti(stan).
 Khaplu was also very well known in the 17th and 18th centuries due to its close political and family ties with the royal family of the neighbouring country of Ladakh.